AfyerDev/AfyBroker/README.en-US.md

 ## 💡What is this

-- This is an RPC cross-server communication framework for Bukkit cluster servers
+- This is an RPC framework for Bukkit cluster servers.
-- Used to implement message passing and remote code invocation between different Bukkit, BungeeCord, Velocity, and even Mirai servers
+- Used to implement message passing and remote code invocation between different Bukkit, BungeeCord, Velocity, etc
-- Aims to simplify cross-server communication development process with low learning curve and easy-to-use methods
+- Aims to simplify cross-server communication development process with low learning curve and easy-to-use methods.
-- Based on high-performance SofaBolt framework, using lock-free asynchronous event-driven design, stress tested to handle millions of communication requests per second
+- Based on high-performance SofaBolt framework, using lock-free asynchronous event-driven design, stress tested to handle millions of communication requests per second.
-- Supports multiple communication models including synchronous, asynchronous, and callback, with request timeout handling and automatic disconnection/reconnection
+- Supports multiple communication models including synchronous, asynchronous, and callback, with request timeout handling and automatic disconnection/reconnection.
-- High-performance serialization framework with near-native performance and nanosecond-level response time
+- High-performance serialization framework with near-native performance and nanosecond-level response time.
-- Supports Bungee cluster architecture, specially designed for large servers capable of handling tens of thousands of players
+- Supports Bungee cluster architecture, specially designed for large servers capable of handling tens of thousands of players.
 - Flexible addition of custom server types to meet various communication business needs

 ## ⚡Quick Installation